MarkHinojosa/project-seed/README.md

+PROJECT-SEED

+Project-Seed is an open source, community driven knowledge and experience sharing platform.
+The technologies utilized are:

+React.JS
+Express.JS
+MongoDB

+For technical questions or contributions please contact me at markhinojosa1212@gmail.com

+Thanks for checking out Project-Seed!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>